 Inspiration: Clarity is coming

-This post is from Dianna Hobbs' Your Daily Cup of Inspiration blog
+By Dianna Hobbs // Your Daily Cup of Inspiration // Devotion

 A life of faith can feel like looking out of a window with a big blot on it that you can't see through.
 You don't have clarity.
 Nothing makes sense.
 You don't know what God is doing.

 Are you going through a season when things are hazy?

 If so, you can relate to the frustration of having so many promises you're believing God to fulfill and yet, nothing is happening.
 There are far too many loose ends and the full picture isn't coming into focus.
 Your deepest desire is for understanding and clarity.

 It reminds me of something that happened a little while ago when I noticed a woman standing frozen in front of me with a puzzled look on her face.